25 Savannah travel tips you need before you go

 - Wear comfortable walking shoes, not brand new.
 Savannah is a walking city, and you’ll want happy feet!

 - Remember the camera.
 The preserved homes in Savannah are simply spectacular.
 If you have a great camera, pack it!
 (I forgot mine and regretted it from day one!)

-- Take the free ferry across the river to enjoy the city view from the convention center.
+- Take the free ferry across the river to enjoy the amazing city view from the convention center.
 A trip across the river takes about 10 minutes.
-Go once during the day (we didn’t) and again at night.
+Go once during the day and again at night.

 - Make dinner reservations before you travel!
 I use Open Table to make reservations wherever I travel.
 It’s easy to use and offers accurate reviews.